AdobeDocs/journey-optimizer.en/help/using/email/surface-personalization.md

 1. Select the Edit icon next to the first **[!UICONTROL Condition]** field.

-1. The [Expression Editor](../personalization/personalization-build-expressions.md) opens.
+1. The [personalization editor](../personalization/personalization-build-expressions.md) opens.
 In this example, set a condition such as `Country` equals `US`.

     ![](assets/surface-email-edit-condition.png)